-Recently I visited the Department of African Studies in Frankfurt and saw that a new Festschrift for their former Director, Prof. Rainer Vossen, had been printed.
+Recently I visited the Department of African Studies in Frankfurt and saw that a new Festschrift for its former Director, Prof. Rainer Vossen, had been printed.
 This reminded me to post a short article on “Festschriften” and “Gedenkschriften” here.

 In the last few years a number of such publications have been published at Rüdiger Köppe Verlag.
 You can find them listed here.

 Among the articles in these publications there are a quite a few which deal with Hausa and other Chadic languages, e.g.